 Executive compensation is largely performance based and dependent on corporate performance, with such performance primarily being determined on the basis of improvement in cash flow per share.
-As such, it is expected to continue to be positively correlated to the returns shareholders receive (in normal market conditions) where those returns are based on dividends being paid (and increased when appropriate) as well as a rising share price, which along with other factors should be the result of Alaris increasing its cash flow per share.
-The trading price of the Common Shares on the TSX is subject to fluctuation based on a number factors (including, but not limited to, global and national economic conditions, changes in government, legislation, performance of our Private Company Partners, and other factors), many of which are outside the control of Alaris.
-It should be noted that Alaris' compensation levels are set in August of each year based on a twelve month period ended June 30 versus the same period in the prior year.
-As such, the amount of NEO compensation for a given year may not directly correlate with the performance of Alaris' shares ending at December 31 of each year.
-Due to the nature and timing of NEO compensation, the compensation is often a lagging result of the prior year (for example, if Alaris increased its cash flow per share in 2017, the bonus portion of the NEO compensation in 2018 would reflect this increase rather than 2017 NEO compensation).
+As such, it is expected to continue to be positively correlated to the returns shareholders receive (in normal market conditions) where those returns are based on dividends being paid (and increased when appropriate) as well as a rising share price, which along with other factors should be the result of Alaris increasing its cash flow and book value per share.
+The trading price of the Shares on the TSX is subject to fluctuation based on a number factors (including, but not limited to, global and national economic conditions, changes in government, legislation, performance of our Private Company Partners, and other factors), many of which are outside the control of Alaris.
+It should be noted that in past years, Alaris' compensation levels were set in July of each year based on a twelve month period ended June 30 versus the same period in the prior year.
+As such, the amount of NEO compensation for a given year may not directly correlate with the performance of Alaris' shares ending at December 31 of those years.
+Following the Mercer Review, the Corporation switched to a calendar year for its compensation period.
+For the 2018 compensation disclosure, the Corporation is utilizing a six month stub period July 1, 2018 ending December 31, 2018 as well as the 12 month period from July 1, 2017 to June 30, 2018, for a total of 18 months.

-In 2017 Alaris continued to make progress in advancing objectives.
+In 2018 Alaris continued to make progress in advancing objectives.
 Our strategic priorities include: (i) generating stable and growing cash flows from existing Private Company Partners; (ii) adding new Private Company Partners both in Canada and the United States; (iii) strengthening our relationships with our existing Private Company Partners by providing additional funding where required in furtherance of their initiatives; (iv) generating positive returns when exiting investments; and (v) work diligently towards positive resolutions with Partners that are not currently paying full distributions.

-In 2017, Alaris made accretive contributions into new partners (ccComm, Accscient and SBI) as well as adding positive cash flow per share from accretive follow-on contributions to existing partners (Sandbox, ccComm, and Federal Resources).
-The Corporation also saw cash flow grow organically from net increases of distributions from our Private Company Partners of 2% for 2017.
-The additional cash flow from follow-on and new investments as well as the organic growth in distributions from Partners in 2017 helped to offset the reduction in revenue following the full repurchase by Sequel, which Alaris realized a significant return on.
-Contributions to new and existing Partners, less the capital received from repurchases, resulted in net capital deployment of \$50 million in 2017.
-However, Alaris did not collect distributions from SMi or Kimco in 2017 and only \$600 thousand from SCR in 2017 while having collected \$2.5 million from the group collectively in 2016.
-Therefore, cash flow per share dropped 8% in 2017 to \$1.85 from \$2.02 the prior year.
+In 2018, Alaris made accretive contributions into new partners (Heritage Resortations Holdings LLC, Fleet Advantage LLC, Body Contours Centers, LLC and GWM Holdings, Inc) as well as adding positive cash flow per share from accretive follow-on contributions to existing partners (ccComm and Accscient).
+The Corporation also saw cash flow grow organically from net increases of distributions from our Private Company Partners of 6% for 2018, which equalled an additional \$3.75 million of revenue in 2018.
+The additional cash flow from follow-on and new investments as well as the organic growth in distributions from Partners in 2018 helped to offset the reduction in revenue following the End of the Roll, Labstat, Agility and PFGP redemptions in 2018.
+Contributions to new and existing Partners, less the capital received from repurchases, resulted in net capital deployment of approximatley \$60 million in 2018.
+Also adding to an increase in cash flow for 2018 was collecting \$2.43 million of distributions from SCR (\$1.65 million) and Kimco (\$780,000) in the year and only \$600,000 from SCR and NIL from Kimco in 2017 as well as collecting \$4.3 million of previously foregone distributions from Labstat on their redemption.
+The cumulative effect of the above resulted in cash flow per share increasing by 21% in 2018 to \$2.01 from \$1.66 the prior year.
+Book value per share also increased to \$17.43 from \$16.59 year over year.